mesbrj/book-looker-realm/README.md

 - **Kafka**: Message broker for job messages queue.
 - **Tika**: Text extraction service

+## Roadmap
+- [ ] Release all Tika capabilities (Go Subscriber app)
+- [ ] Use MinIO as centralized storage for files and Tika outputs.
+- [ ] MinIO Bucket notification using the Go Publisher app as target (webhook).

 ### Prerequisites
 - Podman / Docker and Docker / Podman Compose
 *Tested with **Podman Compose***